 1. Public Speaking To Get Coaching Clients (free)

 The quickest way to get in front of potential coaching clients is to get out there and talk.

 There are always organizations looking for speakers to fill spots.

 Unless you’re very good you’ll probably have to work for free, or just expenses, at least to begin with.

 But, if you view it as a marketing opportunity first and foremost, then it’s ok to do it for free.

-Speaking isn’t an easy way to get clients, there are no easy ways.
+Speaking isn’t an easy way to get clients.
 But it’s probably the easiest.

-You’ll undoubtedly give talks that generate little interest and others where the organizers vastly overestimated how many people would be present (trust me, this happens a lot).
+You’ll undoubtedly give talks that generate little interest and others where the organizers vastly overestimate how many people would be present (trust me, this happens a lot).

 But, as long as you choose your venues carefully then you should start to pick up clients.